 Well this concept has now been replaced by a healthy plate which suggests the proportions of food groups to eat.
 The new guide recommends that half of the plate be filled with vegetables and fruits, one quarter with whole grain cereal products and the last quarter with protein-rich foods.
 We, at Nutrivie Santé, tend to adhere to this concept since it is an approach that we use already in our practice and which aims at simplifying healthy eating.

 Moreover, everyone has different energy and nutrient needs, which means that recommending portion-specific foods to the population would be inadequate.
 Placing too much emphasis on portions can also lead to many people being disconnected from their hunger and fullness cues as they blindly follow a guide with specific number of portions to be consumed.
 Therefore, the proportions approach will help Canadians maximize nutritious foods in their diet while being in sync with their internal signals of hunger and fullness, which are still the best indicators of how much to eat to satisfy our needs.
+Being more in tune with our body is actually fundamental to the approach of intuitive eating that we use with our clients in their journey to healthy eating and well-being.

 For some people however, the recommendations about proportions can sometimes prove to be too vague.
 For this reason, registered dietitians/nutritionists remain the experts to calculate your needs in order to prescribe you the portions that are more adequate to meet your needs, while still respecting your hunger and fullness cues.
 Note that certain age groups (children and the elderly) and others with specific needs such as athletes, pregnant and lactating women may require different intakes.